lexnotor/lexnotor/README.md

 ## Hi there 👋

+---

+ - 😄 I am Alexandre aka lexnotor, a Student and Junior developer ✨
+ - 🌱 I am currently interesting in How to ship apps with Docker
+ - 💬 I am ready to collaborate on any TypeScript projet :fishsticks:

 <!--
 **lexnotor/lexnotor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.